WDI-SEA/notes/02-js-jquery/js-control-flow/readme.md

-#JavaScript Conditionals and Loops
+# JavaScript Conditionals and Loops

-##Objectives
+## Objectives

 * Describe the benefits of altering control flow in JavaScript
 * Use boolean statements to return true and false values
 * Utilize if/else statements in order to skip blocks of code
+* Identify truthy and falsey values
 * Utilize for, for...in, and while loops to loop through data structures and repeat code
-* Identify truthy and falsey values

-##Control Flow
+## Control Flow

-A program can be read from top to bottom, but eventually we'll need ways to **skip** over code or **repeat** code.
-In other words, we need to alter the control flow of the program.
-Here are some of the statements we'll be using.
+Control flow is the order in which the computer executes statements in a script.
+Javascript executes top-to-bottom, _unless we alter the control flow_.

+**How/why would we alter the control flow?**
+1. Skip lines of code based on a condition.
+2. Repeat lines of code when traversing a data set or just for the sake of DRY code.

+**Here are some statements we can use to alter the control flow:**
 1. [if](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else)
 2. [switch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch)
 3. [while](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/while)